-The Multipurpose Senior Service Program’s (MSSP) primary objective is to help seniors age in place, by delaying or avoiding entirely, inappropriate and costly nursing home placement through the provision of long-term services and supports necessary for independent living.
+The goal of MSSP is to help older adults, 65 years old and older, age in place, by delaying or avoiding entirely, unnecessary, and costly nursing home placement through the provision of long-term care services and supports necessary for independent living.

 Who is eligible for MSSP?

-To be considered eligible for the Multipurpose Senior Services Program clients must:
+To be considered eligible for the Multipurpose Senior Services Program, participants must: